raakinshabbir/recipeat---276/README.md

 ## 4. New Features
   - **Recipe of the Day Page:** Displayed a recipe of the day to engage users, along with a button to refresh for more exploration.
   - **Swiping Recipes:** Users could now swipe through a larger batch of recipes using a Tinder-like logic, preventing backtracking after swiping.
-  - **Liked Recipes:** The Liked Recipes feature now functions as intended, allowing users to view their liked recipes and related information in the liked recipes tab.
   - **Sharing Recipes:** The Sharing Recipes feature allows a user to send a recipe to their friend via email.

 ## 5. What Went Well?